Great Raid of 1840

+In response to the killings and hostage-taking, the southern Comanche, led by chief Buffalo Hump, raised a huge war party of many of the bands of the Comanche, and raided deep into white-settled areas of Southeast Texas, stealing horses and taking more white captives.

 Buffalo Hump gathers the tribes

 Penateka first war chief Buffalo Hump was determined to do more than merely complain about what the Comanches viewed as a bitter betrayal.
 Spreading word to the other bands of Comanches that he was raiding the white settlements in revenge, Buffalo Hump led the Great Raid of 1840.
-Buffalo Hump, Penateka second war chief Yellow Wolf, Penateka third war chief Santa Anna and Isimanica gathered a huge Penateka raiding party, at least 400 warriors, with (maybe 500) wives and young boys along to provide comfort and do the work and, in the summer, raided the settlements between Bastrop and San Antonio.
+Buffalo Hump, Penateka second war chief Yellow Wolf, Penateka third war chief Santa Anna, and Isimanica gathered at least 400 warriors, with (maybe 500) wives and young boys along to provide comfort and do work and, in the summer, raided the settlements between Bastrop and San Antonio.
 In mid-July they were ready and Comanches from every division (Nokoni, Kotsoteka, Yamparika and Kwahadi) were roaming through Texas.
-Altogether as many as a thousand Comanche may have set out from West Texas on the Great Raid.
+Altogether as many as 1,000 Comanche may have set out from West Texas on the Great Raid.
 On this raid the Comanches went all the way from the plains of west Texas to the cities of Victoria and Linnville on the Texas coast.
 In what may have been the largest organized raid by the Comanches to that point, they raided and burned these towns and plundered at will.

+The northern Comanche did not participate in the raid.
+They were on their own raid into Mexico, stealing and kidnapping Mexican boys to act as their herders for subsequent raids.
+Before returning, they attacked the Lipan Apache and Tonkawa.

 Victoria

-The huge war party crossed into central Texas and first attacked the town of Victoria, August 6, 1840.
-Although rangers had found the tracks of a gigantic war party coming out of West Texas, and were shadowing the onrushing Comanches, part of the war party broke off and attacked Victoria before the citizens could be warned.
+The huge war party crossed into central Texas and first attacked Victoria, on August 6, 1840.
+Although rangers had found the tracks of a gigantic war party coming out of West Texas and were shadowing the onrushing Comanches, part of the war party broke off and attacked Victoria before citizens could be warned.
 One resident wrote, "We of Victoria were startled by the apparitions presented by the sudden appearance of six hundred mounted Comanches in the immediate outskirts of the village."
-The citizens of Victoria hid in the buildings, and the Comanches, after killing a dozen or so townspeople and riding up and down, departed Victoria when rifle fire from the buildings began to make the riding dangerous.
+Victoria's citizens hid in buildings, and the Comanches, after killing a dozen or so townspeople and riding up and down, departed when rifle fire from the buildings began to make the riding dangerous.
 The war party intended to gather horses and loot the coastal towns, which were not as prepared for the Comanches as the central Texas cities.
-After the attack on Victoria, the Comanches camped the night of August 6 on nearby Spring Creek.
+After the attack on Victoria, the Comanches camped for the night on nearby Spring Creek.